Customs Tariff Advice System

 Where to lodge a Tariff Advice Application or make an enquiry regarding an existing application

-Please send applications and supporting information within 5 days of TAPIN submission to the Tariff Section at:
+Please send applications and supporting information within 5 days of TAPIN submission to the

 or to the Customs House in your region.